 - Close off area to prevent further contamination and restrict access to the area.

 - Activate the fire alarm.
 Evacuate the building or area.
 Move upwind.

-- From a safe location, call 911 or #9-911 (from campus phone) and provide:
+- From a safe location, call 911 and provide:

 - Your name.

 - Name of material spilled, if known.

-- > Estimated amount.
+- Estimated amount.

-- Exact location of spill.
+- > Exact location of spill.

 - > Report of injuries.

 - > Actions you have taken.